 Bleeding at intravenous sites is the most common adverse effect.
 Simultaneous use of NSAIDs or other antiplatelet drugs and renal insufficiency would increase the risk of bleeding.

 There is no specific antidote for eptifibatide toxicity.
-Eptifibatide should be discontinued when platelet counts are under 50000 cells/microliter, and a platelet transfusion ordered when platelet counts are less than 20000 cells/microliter, or there is significant bleeding.
+Clinicians should discontinue eptifibatide when platelet counts are under 50000 cells/microliter, and a platelet transfusion ordered when platelet counts are less than 20000 cells/microliter, or there is significant bleeding.

 Also, since heparin is used in conjunction with eptifibatide in the treatment of ACS and during PCI, it is imperative to learn how to differentiate heparin-induced thrombocytopenia from eptifibatide-induced thrombocytopenia.

 |||Inhibition of platelet glycoprotein IIb/IIIa with eptifibatide in patients with acute coronary syndromes.
 The New England journal of medicine.
 1998 Aug 13; [PubMed PMID: 9705684]|

 |||Randomised placebo-controlled trial of effect of eptifibatide on complications of percutaneous coronary intervention: IMPACT-II.
 Integrilin to Minimise Platelet Aggregation and Coronary Thrombosis-II.
 Lancet (London, England).
 1997 May 17; [PubMed PMID: 9164315]|